- A victim of crime is an individual who has suffered injury from a criminal offence.

 - A person adversely affected by crime is also a victim of crime plus their family members and witnesses.

-- The principles in the Victims’ Charter apply to both victims of crime and persons adversely affected by crime.
+- The principles in the Victims’ Charter (External link) apply to both victims of crime and persons adversely affected by crime.

 - A victim of crime is defined in legislation.